 JPMorgan Chase & Co.
-(JPM) Chairman and Chief Executive Officer Jamie Dimon said the bank probably will seek to reclaim pay from executives responsible for $2 billion in trading losses.
+(JPM:US) Chairman and Chief Executive Officer Jamie Dimon said the bank probably will seek to reclaim pay from executives responsible for $2 billion in trading losses.

 “We will take proper corrective action and it is likely there will be clawbacks,” Dimon told the Senate Banking Committee today.